Contact Details

 In California, Eucalypts have been growing so widely for so long that they are thought by some locals to be an American native.
 In Italy farmers use Eucalypts as windbreaks around their paddocks.

-The English sometimes use attractive blue foliage Eucalypts as bedding plants amongst annual flowers and as indoor plants.
+The English sometimes use attractive blue foliage Eucalypts as bedding plants among annual flowers and as indoor plants.
 Eucalypts have been used for land reclamation in desert areas and the Israelis have found certain varieties of River Red Gum to be an ideal plant to grow in salt contaminated soils.

 Lesson Structure